microsoft/StoreBroker/Documentation/USAGE.md

 > `$profile`.
 From a **PowerShell console** run `notepad $profile`.
 If Notepad informs you that
 > the file doesn't exist, let Notepad create the profile for you.
 Then, just add your updated
 > assignments to it.

+### Additional Configuration

+There are some additional optional configurations that can be made with StoreBroker if the situation requires it.
+Most users will likely never need to touch these.
+The pre-existing values of these variables will be honored if they already exist, otherwise they will be created (with defaults) when the module is loaded.

+ **`$global:SBWebRequestTimeoutSec`** - [int] Number of seconds to use for the timeout of the internal `Invoke-WebRequest` call.
+Defaults to `0` (indefinite)

 ### Common Switches